vrchat-community/osc/docs/Input.md

 `/input/QuickMenuToggleRight` Toggle QuickMenu On/Off.
 Will toggle upon receiving '1' if it's currently '0'.

-`/input/Voice` : Mute - 1 is muted, 0 is unmuted.
+`/input/Voice` : Toggle Voice - the action will depend on whether "Toggle Voice" is turned on in your Settings.
+If so, then changing from 0 to 1 will toggle the state of mute.
+If "Toggle Voice" is turned off, then it functions like Push-To-Mute - 1 is muted, 0 is unmuted.

 </details>